 A marriage can come to an end for many possible reasons.
 For example, some couples seek divorce after their relationships have gradually deteriorated over time, while others seek divorce in response to infidelity and other acute damaging events.
-Whatever your reasons may be for ending your marriage, it’s vital to understand the state’s laws regarding divorce, know what to expect in your family court proceedings, and acknowledge the need for experienced legal counsel as you address its unique variables.
+Whatever your reasons may be for ending your marriage, it’s vital to understand the California divorce process and state’s laws regarding divorce, know what to expect in your family court proceedings, and acknowledge the need for experienced legal counsel as you address its unique variables.

 Unfortunately, many pervasive misconceptions about divorce persist, and many divorcing spouses are unprepared for the issues they must address in dissolution.
 When it comes to the divorce process itself, it is straightforward on paper but very complex in practice, and any divorce can present unexpected opportunities and challenges that the average person may not know how to handle on their own.